 - considering he had no background in engineering or metals, he came up with a blueprint for aluminium prefabricated housing and sold it all over the world to governments, wow!

-- he was an entrepreneur all his life and he appreciated that I forged out on my own.
+- he was an entrepreneur all his life started as a farmer, then motorcycle retailer (see photo below), then the prefab aluminum government housing project and he appreciated that I forged out on my own.
 I’ll never forget he came with my hubby and I when we were ‘sourcing’ my cast iron wok.
 They were telling me they could weld other metals into cast iron.
 My Dad had some knowledge of building prefab housing and knew something about metals.
 When he heard that, he didn’t say anything infront of the tradesman but when we left, he said to me, ‘Darling, he’s just saying that cause he wants your money.
 Cast iron is too soft a metal to weld into, don’t listen to him.”
 I’m so glad I brought him because I’d probably have 5,000 of the woks with no handles!

 - best thing about Dad?
 He got us out of China, enough said.

 Love to hear your memories of cooking with your Dad or what your Dad means to you!